mesqueeb/quasar-app-extension-swipe-to-close/README.md

-# quasar-app-extension-swipe-down-to-close
+# Quasar extension: Swipe to close

+> quasar-app-extension-swipe-to-close

-A Quasar Framework app extension that allows you to close dialogs by swiping down on them.
+A Quasar Framework app extension that allows you to close dialogs by swiping.